graffiti-garden/implementation-remote/server/README.md

 ### Running

-Once setup, you can run the server.
+Once setup (with either method), you can run the server.

 ```bash
 npm start